 I have mild acne.
 Should I see a beauty therapist?

-Acne is a medical condition so if you have mild acne it's a good idea to see a medical professional such as a GP or a pharmacist.
+Acne is a medical condition.
+So even if you have mild acne it's a good idea to see a medical professional such as a GP or a pharmacist.
 They're in the best position to guide you through the various treatment options and products to ensure you have a therapy that is best suited to your acne and your needs.

 Are acne treatments or facial washes that you buy over the counter any good?

-What should I do if my skin becomes irritated?
+What should I do if my skin becomes irritated from treatment?

 Depending on the medication, you may experience some minor irritation or dryness.
-In most cases, this will go away as your skin becomes used to the treatment but if it doesn't see your GP or pharmacist.
+In most cases, this will go away as your skin becomes used to the treatment.
+If it doesn't, see your GP or pharmacist.
 A non-comedogenic moisturiser (one that won't clog your pores) may be helpful in managing any dryness that may occur.

-I have mild acne but can't afford expensive skin care products.
-Are there inexpensive products available at the supermarket or pharmacy that is good?
+Are there inexpensive products available at the supermarket or pharmacy that are good for mild acne?

-You need to give a new skin care regimen at least 6-8 weeks before deciding on whether or not it has helped your acne.
+You need to give it at least 6-8 weeks before deciding on whether or not it has helped your acne.

-How long do prescribed medications for acne take to work and how long do I need to take them?
+How long do prescribed medications for acne take to work?

 Each medication works differently and therefore your doctor is the best person to tell you what to expect.
 They will also monitor your progress.
-It is important to follow the medication instructions carefully and finish each course.
-A worsening of acne soon after the introduction of a new medication is not uncommon so don't give up.
+It’s important to follow the medication’s instructions carefully and finish each course.
+It’s not uncommon for acne to get worse when you start a new medication so don't give up.
 You should expect some improvement within 8-12 weeks.

 I have mild acne and want to use a natural therapy.
 What could help?